GU-CLASP/language-and-perception/meetings.md

   * \+ Tan, H., & Bansal, M. (2019).
 LXMERT: Learning Cross-Modality Encoder Representations from Transformers. https://arxiv.org/abs/1908.07490 (recommended by Simon, would like to read: Simon)

   * \+ Tan, H., Dernoncourt, F., Lin, Z., Bui, T., & Bansal, M. (2019).
 Expressing Visual Relationships via Language. [paper](https://www.aclweb.org/anthology/P19-1182.pdf) (recommended by Nikolai, would like to read: Simon)

-  * \+ J. Thomason, M. Murray, M. Cakmak, and L. Zettlemoyer.
-Vision-and-dialog navigation.
-In Conference on Robot Learning (CoRL), 2019. [paper](https://arxiv.org/abs/1907.04957) (recommended by Simon, would like to read: )

   * \+ J. Zwarts and Y. Winter.
 Vector space semantics: A model-theoretic analysis of locative prepositions.
 Journal of Logic, Language and Information, 9:169–211, 2000. (recommended by all, would like to read: Robin)